BasitAlawode/UVOT400/1_Benchmarking_README.md

 |![UVOT400 Precision Plot](tracker_results/UTB400/plots/precision_plot_UTB400.png) | ![UOT100 Precision Plot](tracker_results/UOT100/plots/precision_plot_UOT100.png) |

 ## Reproducing Our Results

+To reproduce the results in our paper,

+1. Setup the experiment environment as described [here](README.md/#experiment-environment-setup).

-1. For each dataset, we have provided the tracking bounding box of each tracker on each video.
-This can be found in the [tracker_results](tracker_results/) folder.
+2. For each dataset and for each tracker on each video, we have provided the tracking bounding box files in the [tracker_results](tracker_results/) folder.

-2. We have performed all experiments using Microsoft Visual Studio Code editor.

 3. Open [main_eval.py](main_eval.py) file in your favourite editor.